 In an archeological park in the southeast Italian region of Puglia looms the ghost of Basilica di Siponto.
 Destroyed by earthquakes during the 1400s, the basilica stands again as a full-size, nearly transparent artist’s reconstruction created with architectural wire mesh.

 In the United States, infrastructure (and its crumbling state) is a hot topic, as is the cost of fixing what’s there and keeping up with growing needs.
-So how does architectural wire mesh fit into the equation?
+So how does woven wire mesh architecture fit into the equation?

 Considering all the factors influencing the cost of construction, wire mesh holds a strong position.
 It offers extended service life, low maintenance and enduring good looks.